Indicators

 - Double the proportion of social homes and supported accommodation in their overall target, to reduce Homes Tasmania’s heavy reliance on affordable rentals and affordable homes to reach the target.

-- Provide more clarity on their plans and funding mechanisms for the homes and land lots still in the concept phase, to provide critical information to community housing providers and the housing construction industry.
+- Provide more clarity on their plans and funding mechanisms for all the homes and land lots in the current pipeline, to provide critical information to community housing providers and the housing construction industry.

 Topic 1: Waiting for social housing